 When writing essays it is extremely important to cite other people’s opinions, and original sources, on what you’re writing about.
 Contrasting views should be sought; it’s unlikely that everyone agrees on the topic, so show you’ve looked at all the possible angles.

 It’s fine to disagree with a scholar you quote, provided you can give evidence and reasoning for doing so.
-This shows that you have thought about it and made your own mind up, this is a good way of demonstrates strong critical reasoning skills.
+This shows that you have thought about it and made your own mind up, this is a good way of demonstrating strong critical reasoning skills.

 6. Syntax, punctuation and tone of voice